bluesky-social/atproto-website/content/specs/auth.md

 As mentioned in the introduction, OAuth 2.0 generally provides only Authorization (`authz`), and additional standards like OpenID/OIDC are used for Authentication (`authn`).
 The atproto profile of OAuth requires authentication of account identity and supports the use case of simple identity authentication without additional resource access authorization.

 In atproto, account identity is anchored in the account DID, which is the permanent, globally unique, publicly resolvable identifier for the account.
 The DID resolves to a DID document which indicates the current PDS host location for the account.
 That PDS (combined with an optional entryway) is the authorization authority and the OAuth Authorization Server for the account.
 When speaking to any Authorization Server, it is critical (mandatory) for clients to confirm that it is actually the authoritative server for the account in question, which means independently resolving the account identity (by DID) and confirming that the Authorization Server matches.
-It is also critical (mandatory) to confirm at the end of an authorization flow that the Authorization Server actually granted tokens for the expected account.
+It is also critical (mandatory) to confirm at the end of an authorization flow that the Authorization Server actually authorized the expected account.
+The reason this is necessary is to confirm that the Authorization Server is authoritative for the account in question.
+Otherwise a malicious server could authenticate arbitrary accounts (DIDs) to the client.

 Clients can start an auth flow in one of two ways: